primer3-org/primer3/README.txt

 o PCR product size,

-o positional constraints within the source sequence, and
+o positional constraints within the source (template) sequence, and

+o possibilities for ectopic priming (amplifying the wrong sequence)

-o miscellaneous other constraints.
+o many other constraints.

 All of these criteria are user-specifiable as constraints, and some are specifiable as terms in an objective function that